-Daycare has many benefits for children, but researchers find mysterious link with overweightNovember 18th, 2012 in Overweight and Obesity /
+Daycare has many benefits for children, but researchers find mysterious link with overweightNovember 18, 2012 in Medicine & Health / Overweight and Obesity

 Young children who attend daycare on a regular basis are 50% more likely to be overweight compared to those who stayed at home with their parents, according to a study by researchers at the University of Montreal and the CHU Sainte-Justine Hospital Research Centre.
 "We found that children whose primary care arrangement between 1.5 and 4 years was in daycare-center or with an extended family member were around 50% more likely to be overweight or obese between the ages of 4-10 years compared to those cared for at home by their parents," said Dr. Marie-Claude Geoffroy, who led the study.
 "This difference cannot be explained by known risk factors such as socioeconomic status of the parents, breastfeeding, body mass index of the mother, or employment status of the mother."